The Boxer (manhwa)

 The Boxer is a South Korean manhwa released as a webtoon written and illustrated by Jung Ji-Hoon.
 It was serialized via Naver Corporation's webtoon platform Naver Webtoon from December 2019 to June 2022, with the individual chapters collected and published into 10 volumes.
-An aeni series adaptation by Xtorm has been announced, and the series will be released in the second half of 2025 with 12 episodes.
+An aeni series adaptation by Xtorm has been announced, and the series was supposed be released in the second half of 2025 with 12 episodes but since then no news has come.

 Media

 Manhwa

 Jung Ji-Hoon launched The Boxer in Naver's webtoon platform Naver Webtoon on December 15, 2019.
 During their panel at Anime Expo 2022, Yen Press announced that they licensed the manhwa in English under their Ize Press imprint.